"Overload: A Tribute to Metallica" Album Review

 Prototype - "Trapped Under Ice"

-Obviously Overload is not an essential purchase unless you're an obsessed, gotta-have-it-all collector of everything Metallica-related.
-Obviously, your mileage will vary depending on your tolerance for the growly, death metal vocal style.
+Obviously Overload is not an essential purchase unless you're an obsessed, gotta-have-it-all collector of everything Metallica-related, and your mileage will vary depending on your tolerance for the growly, death metal vocal style.

 Dwell followed this album up with a second Overload volume in 2001.
 Overload 2 featured more Metallica classics covered by more rookies like Krabathor, Coffin Texts, Soulless and Noctuary.
 Honestly, after hearing this volume I am in no hurry to hunt down the sequel.
 Dwell later released both volumes packaged as a 2-disc set titled Total Overload.